howerj/cdb/readme.md

 running on, a failing example test case, etcetera).

 - [ ] Improve code quality
-  - [x] Add assertions wherever possible
   - [ ] Stress test (attempt creation >4GiB DBs, overflow conditions, etcetera)
   - [ ] Validate data read off disk; lowest 8 bits of stored hash match bucket, pointers are within the right section, and refuse to read/seek if invalid.
   - [ ] Use less memory when holding index in memory
-- [ ] Improve error reporting
-- [x] Turn into library
-  - [ ] Settle on an API
 - [ ] Allow compile time customization of library
-  - [ ] 16/32/64 bit version of the database
+  - [x] 16/32/64 bit version of the database
-  - [ ] configurable endianess
+  - [ ] allow run time configuration of 16/32/64 bit versions?
-- [x] Document format and command line options.
-  - [ ] Improve prose of format description
+  - [ ] allow code to be compiled out to save size
-  - [ ] Remove this list once it is complete
 - [ ] Split out the callbacks in [main.c][] into a file called 'hosted.c' so
   the callbacks can be reused.
 - [ ] Benchmark the system.